 Jurisdiction Thresholds Timeline Suspensory?
 Civil sanctions?
-UK If material influence over Target (can be as low as 15%) and certain turnover or share of supply thresholds are met.
-Lower thresholds will apply under new legislation, expected to enter into force by the end of 2021.
-Deals closing on or after 12 November 2020 will be reviewable under the new legislation, once in force.
-Phase I: No deadline.
-Can take anywhere between 20- 80 working days Phase II: 6-8 months No None Australia Various.
-Generally, acquisitions of >20% in an Australian Target and acquisitions of interests in Australian land will require FIRB approval.
-Approximately 60-90 days Yes Yes (also criminal) Canada Various thresholds, inter alia acquisitions of control when exceeding certain financial thresholds; establishment of a new Canadian business; investments injurious to national security Net benefit review: 45 days from complete application; can be extended by additional 30 days or with consent of the investor National security review: Up to 155 days after initiating proceedings Yes (for direct acquisitions exceeding financial threshold) Yes China (National Security Review process) Acquisition of any stake (for Targets in military or related industry), or acquisition of actual control (for Targets in other sectors).
-Not subject to NSR: 15 business days General review phase: 55 business days (from application) Special review: 115 business days (from application) Yes Yes Japan Pre-closing filing: (i) acquisition of (x) a single share of a non-listed Japanese company; or (y) acquisition of 1% or more of the issued shares or voting shares of a listed Japanese company; AND (ii) such Japanese company is in certain restricted sectors.
-Post-acquisition report: certain investments in listed companies meeting the exceptions and for most investments in non-listed companies that are not subject to a pre-closing filing requirement.
-30 calendar days, although often shortened to 14 calendar days.
-Potentially extended up to 5 months Yes Only criminal sanctions USA Fact intensive / No percentage threshold.
-Phase I: 30-45 days Phase II: 45-60 days Yes (for mandatory filings) Yes (for mandatory filings)
+Canada Various thresholds, inter alia, acquisitions of control when exceeding certain financial thresholds; establishment of a new Canadian business; non-control investments injurious to national security.
+Net benefit review: 45 days from complete application; can be extended by additional 30 days or with consent of the investor.
+National security review: up to 155 days after initiating proceedings, subject to additional extensions on consent (200 days from date of complete application or notice).
+Yes (for direct acquisitions exceeding financial threshold or for certain indirect acquisitions involving a cultural business).
+Yes China (National Security Review process) Acquisition of any stake (for Targets in military or related industry), or acquisition of actual control (for Targets in other sectors).
+Preliminary review: 15 business days.
+General review phase: 45 business days (from application).
+Special review: 105 business days (from application).
+Yes Yes Japan Pre-closing filing: (i) acquisition of (x) a single share of a non-listed Japanese company; or (y) acquisition of 1% or more of the issued shares or voting shares of a listed Japanese company; AND (ii) such Japanese company is in certain restricted sectors.
+Various other thresholds, including the transfer of a Japanese business and the appointment of a director of a Japanese company.
+Post-acquisition report: certain investments in listed companies meeting the exemptions, and most investments in non-listed companies that are not subject to a pre-closing filing requirement.
+Pre-closing filing review: 30 calendar days, although often shortened to 14 calendar days.
+Potentially extended to up to 5 months.
+Post-acquisition report: 45 calendar days following the investment.
+Yes Only criminal sanctions USA Fact-intensive/ No percentage threshold.
+Phase I: 30-45 days Phase II: 45-60 days Phase III (rare): 15 days Yes (for mandatory filings) Yes (for mandatory filings)